Best Practices for Changing Passwords: Frequency Guidelines

 Nature of the Account

-The type of account you’re dealing with significantly impacts how often you should change your password.
-For example, online banking and email accounts, which usually contain sensitive financial and personal information, require more frequent password changes than accounts for less critical services, like a streaming platform.
+The type of account you’re dealing with significantly impacts the best practices for changing passwords that you go with.
+For example, online banking and email accounts, which usually contain sensitive financial and personal information, require more frequent password changes.

-High-value targets for cybercriminals, such as accounts used for business or managing sensitive projects, also warrant more frequent updates to ensure they remain secure.
+High-value targets for cybercriminals, such as accounts used for business or managing sensitive projects, also warrant more frequent updates of password phrases.
+This is to ensure they remain secure.

 Sensitivity of Information